 Dr. Chang believes that all Endodontic issues arise from a microbial and cellular origin, and utilizes his background in microbiology and biochemistry to thoroughly diagnose, treat, and troubleshoot each patient’s specific issue.

 Dr. Chang is a board eligible Endodontist and is currently a member of the American Association of Endodontists, the American Dental Association and the Pennsylvania Dental Association.
 Dr. Chang served as previous Secretary, Treasurer, and President of the Seventh District Centre Dental Society.

-Dr. Chang was born and raised in State College, and loves being back in Central Pennsylvania.
-Dr. Chang’s wife, Dr. Laura Gecina practices Endodontics along side of him, and together, they have a daughter Ryen and puppy Barley.
+Dr. Chang is proud to be back in Central Pennsylvania, helping the people he grew up around.
+Dr. Chang’s wife, Dr. Laura Gecina practices Endodontics along side of him, and together, they have a daughter Ryen, a son Brendan, and a dog Barley.
 In his spare time, Dr. Chang loves traveling, good food, skiing and hiking.